 Marlene Cullen hosts writing workshops using a freewrite method to tap into the richness of memory and imagination to develop writing.

-Writing Workshops are on Zoom.
+These free Writing Workshops are on Zoom.
+Register once for all workshops.

 Scroll down for workshop guidelines.